erroronline1/qualitymanagement/readme.md

 [back to top](#bottle-light-quality-management-software)

-# details on the documents
+# details on the document management
 ## summary
 the vba-code can be customized quite easily for i tried to have all important parts split to functions and modules to be able to enable/disable these on demand as well as using variables to customize easily. in the best case all you have to do is to change the variables within the locals-modules. office-documents contain basically just functions to import outsourced modules and event handler. set up language and location of modules and you are almost ready to go.